maxsei/flatbot/README.md

   specific data i.e. player block address plus some offset could give you the
   players stock count or x position
 * frames terminate each transmission of data?
+* I am having issue with the C stick and Dolphin so the bot does not use the C
+  stick for now

 ## Things I Use Directly
 [installed dolphin from here on the aur](https://www.archlinux.org/packages/community/x86_64/dolphin-emu/)